claydotio/clay-mobile/specs/game-discovery.md

 #### Add Categories

-  - **Hypothesis:** removing categories will cause no effect across all metrics
+  - **Hypothesis:** adding categories will cause an increase in games played per session and game engagement
-    - No categories will be easier to maintain
-    - When we add search, categories could be implemented within the search (eg search for category)
+    - More targeted games for the player / their current mood
-  - **Primary metrics:** Returning visitors, bounce rate of games, game session length, number of games played per session, monthly uniques
+  - **Primary metrics:** game session length, number of games played per session